Frithjof Schuon: Lausanne, Switzerland (1941–1980)

-In 1949 Schuon married Catherine Feer, a German Swiss with a French education who, besides being deeply interested in religion and metaphysics, was also a painter.
+In 1949 Schuon married Catherine Feer, a German Swiss with a French education who, besides being interested in religion and metaphysics, was also a painter.
 He received Swiss citizenship shortly after his marriage.
-While always continuing to write, Schuon and his wife travelled widely.
+Schuon and his wife travelled widely.
 Between 1950 and 1975, the couple visited Morocco about ten times, as well as numerous European countries, including Greece and Turkey, where they visited the house near Ephesus presumed to be the last home of the Virgin Mary.

 In the winter of 1953, Schuon and his wife travelled to Paris to attend performances organized by a group of Crow dancers.
 They formed a friendship with Thomas Yellowtail, the future medicine man and Sun Dance Chief.
 Five years later, the Schuons visited the Brussels World's Fair, where 60 Sioux were giving performances on the theme of the Wild West.
 New friendships were made on this occasion also.